Skip to content

 They found that a decline in glucose-corrected sodium concentration was not associated with altered mental status during DKA treatment or clinically apparent cerebral injury.

-Factors found to impact sodium trends were sodium and chloride concentrations at presentation and sodium content of intravenous fluids (greater decline with 0.45%).
-Interestingly, older patients and patients with previously diagnosed diabetes were more likely to have a greater decline in glucose-corrected sodium concentrations during treatment although the reason remains unclear.
+Factors that impacted sodium trends were sodium and chloride concentrations at presentation and sodium content of intravenous fluids (greater decline with 0.45%).
+Interestingly, older patients and patients with previously diagnosed diabetes were more likely to have a greater decline in glucose-corrected sodium concentrations during treatment, although the reason remains unclear.

-The rate of fluid infusion had minimal impact on sodium concentrations at the 12-hour time point only.
-There are some limitations to consider when looking at this data.
 Clinically apparent brain injury only occurred in <1% of DKA episodes.
 This makes interpretation of this outcome relative to any specific factor difficult.
 Perhaps early recognition due to the trial protocol played a part in this.
-Only a small percentage of patients were aged under 6 years old; these children may be the group most at risk of cerebral oedema, although the FLUID team have not found an increased risk of cerebral injury or oedema in younger patients after adjusting for other risk factors.
-Finally changes to fluid treatment outside the protocol were not investigated for impact on serum sodium concentrations and associated mental status changes.
+Only a small percentage of patients were under six years old; these children may be the group most at risk of cerebral oedema.
+However, after adjusting for other risk factors, the FLUID team has not found an increased risk of cerebral injury or oedema in younger patients.
+Finally, changes to fluid treatment outside the protocol were not investigated for their impact on serum sodium concentrations and associated mental status changes.

 Bottom Line

 What will this study change?
-Current BSPED guidance for paediatric DKA management advises baseline and hourly neurological observations (or half-hourly in severe DKA or those under 2 years old) and 4 hourly serum sodium monitoring.
-The overall findings of this study show that in contrast to data from previous retrospective studies, the risk of cerebral injury during DKA treatment is not increased in episodes with declining sodium concentrations but this is unlikely to impact on current monitoring established during DKA treatment.
+Current BSPED guidance for paediatric DKA management advises baseline and hourly neurological observations (half-hourly in severe DKA or those under two years old) and four hourly serum sodium monitoring.
+The overall findings of this study show that in contrast to data from previous retrospective studies, the risk of cerebral injury during DKA treatment is not increased in episodes with declining sodium concentrations, but this is unlikely to impact on current monitoring established during DKA treatment.

 A note from the author, Nicole Glaser